RevelerMediaServices/rall/README.md

 > Does not have side effects like setting values and updating arrays.
 1. Doesnt change parameters that gets passed to it by reference.
 2. Return value is not influenced by anything execpt its input parameters.
 Same input / Same Output
-3. While executing nothing is changed outside the function.
+3. While executing nothing is changed outside the function
+4. always return the same output when given the same input

+function sum(a, b) {
+  return a + b;
+}

 #### Data Transformations
 > Data is changed by creating copies.